iSPIRT/ppl/badal/dsl/README.md

 One important function of these classes is to automatically create code in the chosen ZKP language (_e.g._ Zokrates or circom) to create appropriate data-structures for each attribute type, for each state type, and for the transaction core.
 They also create functions to initialize and manipulate these data-structures.
 For example, when using Zokrates, this would result in the creation of `struct owner_id_t`, `struct amount_t`, `struct utxo_t`, and `struct transfer_core_t`, along with functions `init_owner_id`, `init_amount`, `init_utxo`, and `init_transfer_core`.

+## Details of `State`

+A state has the following important properties:

+- method: `hash() -> StateHash` returns a collision-resistant hash and preimage resistant hash of the contents of the state
+- TODO: we need a mechanism to ensure that no two states can result in the same `StateHash`.
+Because of the properties of the hash function this can only happen if all the values of the attributes in the state are the same as that of another state.
+  - Note: This can be easily guaranteed by embedding a GUID in each state.
+However, we need to be careful with stuffing data members in states because each extra byte in the state increases the cost of ZKP generation
+  - Does each state contain a timestamp?
+Is it absolutely necessary?
+  - What is the smallest nonce we can include in a state to guarantee uniqueness?

 ## Details of `Transaction`

 At the wallet provider, the Transaction class has the following metadata: